Silk Worm

-Silkworm is a 1988 horizontally scrolling shooter video game developed and published by Tecmo for arcades.
-In 1989, it was ported to the Amiga, Atari ST, Commodore 64, ZX Spectrum, Amstrad CPC systems by The Sales Curve and released by Virgin Mastertronic.
+is a 1988 horizontally scrolling shooter video game developed and published by Tecmo for arcades.
+In 1989, it was ported to the Amiga, Atari ST, Commodore 64, ZX Spectrum, Amstrad CPC systems by The Sales Curve as Silkworm and released by Virgin Mastertronic.
 Sammy released a version for the Nintendo Entertainment System in 1990.

-Silkworm inspired the 1991 game SWIV; despite not being a direct sequel, it followed the same core gameplay design of a helicopter/jeep team, albeit as a vertically scrolling shooter instead of a horizontally scrolling one.
-It was described in several contemporary and retrospective reviews as being "inspired by" and a spiritual successor to Silkworm.
+Silk Worm inspired the 1991 game SWIV; despite not being a direct sequel, it followed the same core gameplay design of a helicopter/jeep team, albeit as a vertically scrolling shooter instead of a horizontally scrolling one.
+It was described in several contemporary and retrospective reviews as being "inspired by" and a spiritual successor to Silk Worm.